 As is the nature of translation, there are a multitude of possible translations for this.
 But here's what I went with:

-最高 (saikou), if you don’t already know it, is a super useful word in Japanese. 最高 means like “maximum; the highest,” but we can also use it to mean the best.
+最高 (saikou) means something like "maximum; the highest," but we can also use it to mean "the best".

-Actually, when you’re super stoked about something, you can just say 最高！ (Saikou!), “(This is) the best!”
+When you're very excited about something great that happens, you can just say 最高！ (Saikou!), "(This is) the best!"

 List of Things That Are Awesome